Antonio-apt/Bitcoin-dollar-quotation/README.md

 # Quotation-vue

-Knowledge test of vue-cli documentation
+Knowledge test of vue-cli documentation :green_heart:

 The program shows the quotation of Bitcoin for:
  - Dollar
  - Pound
  - Euro

 > Using the api: https://api.coindesk.com/v1/bpi/currentprice.json

 In addition to shows, the dollar to euro quote on another page using vue router

 > Using the api: https://economia.awesomeapi.com.br/all/USD-BRL

 ## Project setup